How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 • End your day feeling depleted.

-• Struggle with impulse control with sugar, social media, alcohol, snacks, TV, marijuana, drugs, porn, shopping, etc.
+• Struggle with impulse control with sugar, social media, alcohol, snacks, TV, marijuana, drugs, shopping, etc.

 • Go to sleep too late or crash too early.